 Nanhe Kalam 𑁋 An initiative to tutor students for Jawahar Navodya Schools

-However, its admission process requires students to crack an entrance exam for enrollment.
+However, its admission process requires students to crack an Entrance Exam.
 This gives an edge to children who can afford Private Coaching Centres.
-In order to combat this limitation, SRI came up with a program called Nanhe Kalam to make this process more accessible for students in Government Schools.
+To combat this limitation, SRI came up with a program called Nanhe Kalam, making this process more accessible for students in Government Schools.

-It recruits JBT or B.Ed students to further tutor the Grade V students in Government Schools for Navodya Entrance Exams.
-This works as a dual mechanism by making both the recruitee and the younger students a part of a progressive community that strives for Self Reliance.
-This program is one of the ways that this NGO uses to fulfil its motto of making India a self-reliant country by strengthing its educational platform.
+It recruits JBT or B.Ed students to tutor Grade V students.
+This dual mechanism makes both the recruitee and the younger students a part of a progressive community that strives for Self Reliance.
+Nanhe Kalam strengthens India’s educational platform, making the country more self-reliant.

 Featured Image Credits – SRI